Overview

 Originally filed on March 13, 2020, Cohen Milstein’s clients and other plaintiffs allege that MGM Resorts International, a global hospitality, entertainment, and resort company, which operates properties across the U.S. including the Bellagio, Mandalay Bay and MGM Grand, failed to implement reasonable data security practices to protect MGM customer personally identifiable information (PII), including addresses, driver’s license numbers, passport numbers, phone numbers, email addresses, and dates of birth, and other information.

 On or about July 7, 2019, an unauthorized individual gained access to MGM’s computer network and proceeded to exfiltrate the PII of MGM’s customers.
 In February 2020, it was reported that PII of 10.6 million guests was stolen.
 In July 2020, ZDNet reported that the PII of more than 142 million guests was stolen.
-On more than two separate occasions, the stolen PII has been posted for sale on online forums.
+On more than two separate occasions, the stolen PII was posted for sale on online forums.

 MGM’s Privacy Policy informed customers that MGM would protect their data.
 Moreover, the hotel industry is a particularly desirable target for hackers given the types of PII that hotels acquire from guests.
 Despite those facts, Plaintiffs claim, MGM failed to implement reasonable security practices.
 As a result, Plaintiffs claim, they and similarly situated individuals are at imminent, immediate, and continuing risk of harm from identity theft and fraud.